From trash to treasure: Everest litter becomes art

 Visitors said they were amazed at the way waste products were turned into useful items.

-“It shows that anything can be utilized in an artistic way and nothing goes to waste in art,” said 18-year-old fine arts student Siddhartha Pudasaini.
+“It shows that anything can be utilised in an artistic way and nothing goes to waste in art,” said 18-year-old fine arts student Siddhartha Pudasaini.

-The art is on sale for prices from $15 to $2,300, with part of the proceeds going to the artists and the rest to the Everest Summiteers’ Association (ESA), which sponsored the collection of garbage from the mountain, organizers said.
+The art is on sale for prices from $15 to $2,300, with part of the proceeds going to the artists and the rest to the Everest Summiteers’ Association ESA.L, which sponsored the collection of garbage from the mountain, organisers said.

 “Garbage on Everest is shameful.
 We are trying to turn it into gold here,” ESA chief Wangchu Sherpa told Reuters.